imeshaB/.github/profile/README.md

 Machine learning and spatial analysis project examining **greenspace accessibility and health deprivation across England**.

-This research project is currently **under academic publication preparation** and will be shared once the paper is published.
+This research project is currently **under academic publication preparation** and will be shared once published.

 ---